 - Frequently disinfecting common area surfaces, including ATMs, teller lines, elevators, and door handles.

 - Increasing the number of hand sanitizing stations at all offices and branch locations.

 - Helping employees remain healthy by following the Centers for Disease Control and Protection (CDC) guidelines.
 Restricting those who are sick, have traveled to high-risk regions, or live with someone who has become sick or traveled to these identified regions from working on-site.

-Learn more from the CDC about COVID-19Opens in New Window or contact your local health department.
+Learn more from the Centers for Disease Control and PreventionOpens in New Window, World Health OrganizationOpens in New Window, and the Occupational Safety and Health AdministrationOpens in New Window about COVID-19 or contact your local health department.

 We are actively following developments and will continue to keep you updated.
 As your partner, we are standing by to ensure your business needs are met.
 Your account access is important to us—we have staff available to answer calls in the office and remotely.